 Some people need specific features or compatibility with other contacts, and that’s understandable; it’s expected to come at a price.
-But what about those who don’t need much out of an office software?
+But what about those who don’t need much out-of-office software?
 The average person, even if technically inclined, doesn’t need much out of a word processor (I mean, it’s not like it’s a text editor or anything).

-7 Best Microsoft Office Alternatives For Free
+8 Best Microsoft Office Alternatives For Free (2022)

-Google Docs online office suite comprises of a word processor (Docs), a presentation app (Slides), a spreadsheet (Sheets).
+Google Docs online office suite comprises a word processor (Docs), a presentation app (Slides), a spreadsheet (Sheets).
 Apart from these primary office apps, Google Drawings, Forms, are also a part of the free office suite.

-However, the biggest advantage can be a deal breaker for the users having a scarcity of internet.
+However, the biggest advantage can be a deal-breaker for the users having a scarcity of internet.
 Although there is an official extension that enables offline mode, it only works for the files stored on your Google Drive.

-Google Docs supports simple export to industry standard document formats such as Microsoft ‘docx’, PDF, and several others.
+Google Docs supports simple export to industry-standard document formats such as Microsoft ‘docx’, PDF, and several others.
 Similar is the case of other Google office apps like Sheets and Slides.
 Google Sheets now includes a feature where you can create pie charts and bar graphs for a given data just by typing the description into a text box.